jarplace/jarplace.github.io/docs/users.md

 # jarplace user create

 To create new user execute `jarplace repo create USER_NAME`.
 Don't forget to add mandatory parameters to this command: `--repo REPOSITORY_NAME` and `--password PASSWORD`.
-Optionally you can add `--readonly` parameter that will tell to JarPlace if this user should be readonly or not.
+Optionally you can add `--readonly` parameter that will tell JarPlace if this user should be readonly or not.

 # jarplace user modify